 This part of the trek, until Mae Hong Son, is the most remote, tranquil and rural.
-There will be plenty of hill tribes, views and villages that you’ll pass and maybe stop at.
+There will be plenty of hill tribes, views and villages that you’ll meander through.

 Despite reading on the internet how busy the route gets at Christmas, we barely saw fellow riders until we got to Mae Hong Son, and even then there were very few.
-Let’s just say it was the quietest and most remote x-mas day ever.
-I think people tend to stick around Pai for the actual celebrations.
+Let’s just say it was the quietest and most remote X-mas day ever!
+I think people were based in Pai for the actual celebrations.

 We didn’t stop at Mae Sariang, but I’ve heard it’s a peaceful village with good rafting and trekking around.

-After 4 days of green and hills and winding roads, we finally reached Mae Hong Son.
-We were expecting to see masses of people and tourists.
-We didn’t!
+After 4 days of rolling hills, we finally reached Mae Hong Son.
+We were expecting to see masses of people and tourists, but we didn’t!

-There were a few travellers but mainly locals and the vibe was very chilled.
-The city was cute and pretty, lined with mountainous views in the backdrop and cafes overlooking the lake.
+There were a few travellers but mainly locals and the vibe was pretty chilled.
+The city was lined with mountainous views in the backdrop and cafes overlooking the lake.

-It was nice to have restaurants around again and all the amenities you could need- the loop was very remote until this point and you’ll be practicing your Thai a bit!
+It was nice to have restaurants around again and all the amenities you could need.
+The loop was very remote until this point, which will get you practicing your Thai!

 There’s quite a lot to see in and around Mae Hong Son with nearby waterfalls, hot springs and gorgeous temples, so staying a couple of nights is worthwhile.